al6x/mongodb/readme.md

 # MongoDB driver enhancements

-MongoDB itself is very powerful, flexible and simple tool, but it's Ruby driver hides it behind complicated API.
+MongoDB itself is very powerful, flexible and simple tool, but it's Ruby driver has a little complicated API.
-This enhancements alter the Ruby-driver's API to be more simple and intuitive.
+This enhancements alter this API to be more simple and intuitive.

 - Makes API of mongo-ruby-driver friendly & handy.
 - No extra abstraction or complexities introduced, all things are exactly the same as in MongoDB.